SOliv1/ms-cook-corner/README.md

 I managed to fix my problem with my env.py file.
 I was incorrectly using the get method. os.environ.get["MONGO_URI"] should have been os.environ["MONGO_URI"] .

 Separate git branch?
 In addition, if it is not obvious, you should also describe how to run your code locally.

+Slack community - *various borrowed code snippets* See below credits.
+I often change them
+                     when some of the code did not work for me.
+However it did lead me on to thinking again about seeing a line of code highlighted in an error I had been seeing, and checking at the bottom of my jinga codes for the errors.
+                     This experience gave me more confidence to debug code.

 ## Credits
 ### Content